VisualPHPUnit/VisualPHPUnit/README.rst

 1. Download and extract the project to a web-accessible directory.
 2. Open config.php with your favorite editor.
     a.
-Change PHPUNIT_INSTALL so that it points to the directory where PHPUnit is installed.
+Change PEAR_PATH so that it points to the directory where PEAR is located.
     b.
 Update TEST_DIRECTORY so that it points to the root directory where your unit tests are stored.
 3. Point your browser to the location where you installed VisualPHPUnit!